Ukiyo-e Prints

 みなもとよしつね

 Minamoto Yoshitsune (1159-1189) was the son of Minamoto no Yoshitomo and Tokiwa Gozen and younger brother of Yoritomo by a different mother.
-Known as Ushiwakamaru (牛若丸 or うしわかまる) as a child.
+Known as Ushiwakamaru (牛若丸) as a child.
 He "...had been spared by Taira no Kiyomori after the Heiji war (1159) on condition that he should become a priest and be educated in the temple of Kurama...
 But the young man escaped and marched against the Taira, whom he destroyed in the Battle of Dan-no-ura...
 According to a popular tradition he contributed his success to a Tengu, whom he met one day in the shape of a strange man or yamabushi in the Bishop's valley, and who taught him how to handle arms."

 Quoted by: "The Tengu", by Dr. M. W. de Visser, published in the Transactions of the Asiatic Society of Japan, 1908, p.
 48